yzong0107/Create-New-Purchase-Order/backend/README.md

 # Important Notes for Users

 1. Before running the RPA program, the excel file should be edited.
-Column K's value should either be *"Material"* or *"Contract"*, indicating if this PO's subledger is "Material" or "Contract".
+Column M's value should either be *"Material"* or *"Contract"*, indicating if this PO's subledger is "Material" or "Contract".
 Otherwise, the corresponding row won't be processed.

 ![excel edit](images/excel_edit.png)

 2. Always check the downloads.xlsx after the program finishes.
 The program should log the PO code in AiM.
-Column N, O and P are **auto generated** by this RPA program.
+Column P, Q and R are **auto generated** by this RPA program.
 Please manually check those error messages.
 Notice the new columns end with *"(demo)"* or *"(prod)"*

 ![excel output](images/excel_output.png)